 Boundaries Objects Project

 ARCH is working with the Boundary Objects Project (BOP) to research and then tell the stories about graves and gravegoods in the Highlands.
 BOP is a collaboration between Universities of Reading and Manchester in partnership with National Museum of Scotland and Historic Environment Scotland, building on the Prehistoric Grave Goods Project which ran from 2016-2020.
-The Highlands will form one of their case study areas.
+The Highlands formed one of their case study areas.